 Action-adventure computer game with a James-Bond-style hero who happens to be a fox; requires collecting gadgets and working out puzzles to defeat the villains.

 More puzzles.
-Buy the version with automobiles (Rush Hour Junior) or with animals (Safari Rush Hour Game).
+Buy the version with automobiles (Rush Hour Junior) or with animals (currently not available on Amazon).
 Both come with cards that show set-ups from beginner to advanced, and give the solution if the player is unable to work it out.

 Similar to Monopoly.
 Judging from the Amazon price, it’s not currently being produced.